sylvesterterdoo/A00472836_MSDA5510/ProgAssign1/README.txt

 - Total time it takes to write to file.

 ## Explain how to setup the program to run { const }
-To execute the program setup the static fields {OutputDataPath and InputDataPath} in TestProgram.cs.
+To execute the program setup the static field {OutputDataPath} in TestProgram.cs. to point to the folder containing the csv files.
-InputDataPath references the folders/csv files to read in the customer info OutputDataPath references the single file where all the read in customer info will be written into.
+InputDataPath references the folders/csv files to read in the customer info OutputDataPath {might require setup depending on your os} references the single file where all the read in customer info will be written into.

+## Result of the program execution
+after the execution an output file and log file are created in the folders ProgAssign1/Output: contains a file with the csv content of all valid customer info ProgAssign1/logs: contains the log of the program execution